djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 \varepsilon(2)=16-16=0.
 $$

-The apparent spatial structure was entirely explained by the mean trend.
+In this example, the apparent spatial structure is entirely explained by the mean trend.

 ![Trend and residual idea](../../assets/spatial_statistics/geostatistics/02_trend_and_residuals.png)